ConchobarMacNessa/Postgresql-Testing/README.md

 **Stubs.**
 Mechanism for injecting data directly into the class.
-More versatile than spies and they have additional functionality.
+More versatile than spies and they have additional functionality, they have prepogrammed behaviour, which spies do not.
 They replace the original code, and you never call the function that was originally there.
 There are two scenarios in which to use stubs.
 1. When you want to control the way code behaves, e.g. to test for error handling.
 2. When you have a function with an async call but you don't want to wait for the results to come back